Slip and Fall Lawyers in Denver

 - Maintenance logs that can indicate whether and when the property owner inspected the property

-The best thing is when someone else sees what happened and can testify about it.
+The best form of evidence is when someone else sees what happened and can testify about it.
 The firsthand story from an objective third party goes a long way in making your claim more credible.

-It is no easy task to gather the proof and present it to the insurance company or a court.
+Gathering proof and presenting it to the insurance company or a court is no easy task.
 First, you may be dealing with injuries of your own that prevent you from taking an active role in your case.
 Second, the defendant may have possession of these sources of evidence, and they do not want to hand them over to you.

 What to Do After a Slip and Fall Accident Injury